amvro23/essentials-ChEng/README.md

 - Enthalpy Calculation with Linear Regression / Linear Regression - Enthalpy Calculation

 ## Single & Multiresponse Models - Single & Multiobjective Optimizations
+S & M Models and Optizations Examples for:
 - Maximizing Concentration of an Intermediate in a Batch Reactor using solve_ivp / Batch - Maximize Concentration
 - Solving a Fitting Problem with Different Methods (Examples) / Solving a Fitting Problem (Examples)
 - Multiresponse Model